furkan000/bachelor-thesis/README.md

 - visit http://localhost:8443/

 ## How to run the SFU
-- Run kurento-furkan-mcu (see "How to run a Kurento Java Application")
+- Run kurento-group-call (see "How to run a Kurento Java Application")
 - visit https://localhost:8443/